Space History News

 Belgian e-mail and other updates

-July 23, 2002 — Axel Emmermann of the Mineralogy Club of Antwerp, Belgium, contacted collectSPACE today via e-mail.
+— Axel Emmermann of the Mineralogy Club of Antwerp, Belgium, contacted collectSPACE today via e-mail.
 It was his club's website that Roberts used to post the moon sale offer and it was Emmermann who, in cooperation with the FBI, posed as the interested buyer in e-mail exchanges.

 Emmermann's actions lead to the FBI's quick and smooth recovery of the stolen samples.
-On behalf of collectSPACE, thank you Axel!

-According to an article filed by Mark Carreau of the Houston Chronicle:
+According to the Houston Chronicle:

 • At the time of the heist, Roberts was employed by JSC's Mission Operations Directorate assigned to the Neutral Buoyancy Laboratory.